Skip to content

-There are many styles of Iaido practiced today.
-Rightly so, many generations of masters over four hundred years time span left their knowledge, skills, history and much more to their successors.
-For each generation further studies of Iai lead to more discovery, modification and some new development.
-Though Iai branched off to many different styles, we share the common root Hayashizaki Jinsuke, the founder of Iaido and "KATANA" the way of the samurai warrior.
+There are more styles of Iaido today as many generations of masters for over four hundred years time span left their knowledge and skills behind.
+For each generation, further study of Iai lead to more discoveries, modifications and even new developments.
+However, not all modifications and new developments were just.
+Though Iai branched off to many different styles, we all share the common root, Hayashizaki Jinsuke, the founder of today’s Iaido and the use of “KATANA."

-Iaido is not a simple art, infact, it is quite intricate and precise art.
+Iaido seems like a simple art.
+On contrary, it is quite intricate and precise art.
 However, explained in the simplest terms, there are only four fundamental body movements in Iaido: Nukitsuke, Kiritsuke, Chiburi, and Noto, which practiced repetitiously.

 1. Nukitsuke - drawing of the blade from its scabbard